You can’t inject happiness in the organization. You can’t put happiness capsules in the water supply. You can’t prescribe happiness, as in ‘be happy!’

 Imperatives such as be happy, be positive, be excited, be proud, be grateful, be (add state here) are behavioural nonsense.

-I know many people don’t like to hear this; that it sounds against much conventional wisdom.
+I know many people don’t like to hear this; that it goes against much conventional wisdom.
 But the truth is that you can’t prescribe emotional states.
 Not in the organization, not anywhere else.
 What you can do is to ‘architect the place’ in ways that people may feel and behave in those ways.

 Be happy, be proud, are easy.
 Creating the conditions for these is another matter.